Alfresco Content Services MCP server

 Search Tools

-• advanced_search: Advanced search with filters and date ranges
+• advanced_search: Advanced search with filters, sorting, and field targeting

 Document Management Tools